inside.ewu.edu

 Pre-requisites: ESLG 480 or permission of the instructor.

-This course provides an overview of the current major concepts shaping the choice of language teaching methods.
-This course covers the following elements: teaching language within content areas such as math, science and social studies; developing individual language skills as well as integrating them; and, choosing, developing and using materials effectively to support the language learning process.
+Provides an overview of the current major concepts shaping the choice of language teaching methods.
+Covers the following elements: teaching language within content areas such as math, science, and social studies; developing individual language skills as well as integrating them; and, choosing, developing, and using materials effectively to support the language learning process.

 ESLG 486.
 ENGLISH AS A SECOND LANGUAGE PRACTICUM.
 1-3 Credits.